gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 import React from "react"

 // highlight-start
-// we'll make the contract for our props
+// we'll make the contract for the props
-// that our Provider gets passed in interface Props {
+// that get passed to the Provider interface Props {
   children: React.ReactNode;
 }